Mini2Inz/dockerfiles/README.md

 ```
 $ python botnet.py --stop True --bots 5
 ```
-You can pass an argument with container name if it's not deafualt `sshbot`.
+You can pass an argument with container name if it's not default `sshbot`.